 I recommend Thinkific because they never take a cut of your revenue and you can create 3 courses for free while also getting instant access to your funds.

-Check out this list of done-for-you teaching platforms that you can upload your course, set the price & then connect it to a payment processor.
+Check out this list of best online teaching platforms that you can upload your course, set the price & then connect it to a payment processor.
 I found a free one where you can create three courses for free with zero revenue split.

 Registering as a teacher is normally free for most sites but there may be deductions for each sale that you make or some subscription fee.
 These platforms provide guidelines on how to create courses and start earning.

 Related Review: Thinkific

 Every site has its own guidelines and terms of service but the end goal is to enable you to create and sell online courses.
 Most platforms handle the marketing and payment processes for you.
 This allows you to focus on creating high quality courses.

 Millions of people search online for private tutors everyday.
 Wyzant lets you create a free online profile where you can showcase your qualifications and experience.
 Then, students review and select you for their tutor.

 Wyzant has paid out over $64 million dollars to tutors.

 Also, don't miss out on on our popular new posts:

 Get Paid to Post Articles with Money Pantry